dhazel/rssolver/README.md

 ## Motivations

 1. A website whose RSS feeds I used to rely on stopped supporting RSS.
-Rssifier enables me to continue using RSS with this website or any other website I choose.
+Rssolver enables me to continue using RSS with this website or any other website I choose.
 2. My Scala skills had grown rusty.
 I wanted a project to re-sharpen those skills and explore the current Scala ecosystem.